MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 Although it’s optional, you will also probably want to use the near real-time usage logs from Azure Information Protection to see exactly how and when your tenant key is being used.

 ## The tenant key life cycle

 If you decide that Microsoft should manage your tenant key, Microsoft handles most of the key life cycle operations.
 However, if you decide to manage your tenant key, you are responsible for many of the key life cycle operations and some additional procedures in Azure Key Vault.

 The following diagrams show and compares these two options.
 The first diagram shows how little administrator overheads there are for you in the default configuration when Microsoft manages the tenant key.

 ![Azure Information Protection tenant key lifecycle - managed by Microsoft, the default](../media/RMS_BYOK_cloud.png)

-The second diagram shows the additional steps required when you manage your own tenant key by using the most typical BYOK option: An HSM-based key that you create on-premises and import to Key Vault as an HSM-based key.
+The second diagram shows the additional steps required when you manage your own tenant key by using the most typical BYOK option: An HSM-protected key that you create on-premises and import to Key Vault as an HSM-protected key.

 ![Azure Information Protection tenant key lifecycle - managed by you, BYOK](../media/RMS_BYOK_onprem4.png)

-If you decide to let Microsoft manage your tenant key, there are two categories:
+If you decide to let Microsoft manage your tenant key:

-- You currently have Active Directory Rights Management Services (AD RMS) and want to migrate to Azure Information Protection: See [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).
+- Unless you are migrating from AD RMS, no further action is required for you to generate the key for your tenant and you can go straight to [Next steps](plan-implement-tenant-key.md#next-steps).

-- You don't have AD RMS: No further action is required for you to generate the key for your tenant and you can go straight to [Next steps](plan-implement-tenant-key.md#next-steps).
+- If you currently have AD RMS and want to migrate to Azure Information Protection, use the migration instructions: [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).

 If you decide to manage your tenant key yourself, read the following sections for more information.

-## Implementing your Azure Information Protection tenant key
+## Implementing BYOK for your Azure Information Protection tenant key

 Use the information and procedures in this section if you have decided to generate and manage your tenant key; the bring your own key (BYOK) scenario: